 - THIS PLANT CAN NOT SHIP TO THE FOLLOWING STATES:

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Marsh Sedge - Carex Sartwellii.

 Marsh sedge is often the nesting grounds for many marsh birds like cranes and herons.
-It would make a good natural touch for any water garden.
+It would make an excellent natural touch for any water garden.
 Marsh sedge can also help with erosion.
-What makes this sedge stand out from the other sedges is that it does not grow in clumps but in colonies.
+What makes this sedge stand out from the other sedges is that it does not grow in clumps but colonies.
 Marsh sedge has a brownish- black stem that can grow up to 4 feet.
 There are up 10 to 25 spikes crowed at the tip of the steam.
-Each spike measures 1 to 1 1/2 inches long.
+Each peak measures 1 to 1 1/2 inches long.
 The leaves are green and veiny with a white transparent tip.
-There are 3 to 5 leaves forming an alternating pattern up the base of the stalk.
+3 to 5 leaves are forming an alternating pattern up the base of the stalk.
 The leaves grow up to 9 inches long and 5 mm wide.
 Marsh sedge produces fruit from late spring to early summer.
 Each spike holds 3 to 25 seeds.
 The seeds act as food for many marsh birds.
 Marsh sedge is a perennial grass so it will grow back every year with no effort.
-This sedge grows best in wet to medium wet soil.
+This sedge grows best in wet to the medium damp soil.
 It also requires full sunlight.
 It grows in hardiness zones 5-9.
 Marsh sedge is grown natively in the northern United States.